-Many people use the word strategy very commonly, politicians talk about it, religious leaders talk about the strategy to outclass the communal elements in society, Police needs to have a strategy to curb theft, goondaism or burglary in an area.
+Many people use the word strategy very commonly.
+Politicians talk about it.
+Religious leaders speak about the approach to outclass the communal elements in society.
+Police also need a strategy to curb theft, goondaism, or burglary in an area.

-Another term related to strategy that most people use is tactics.
-They say politicians use the religious card to get votes of the minorities and so on.
+Most people use tactics to relate to the strategies.
+In addition, they say politicians use religious cards to get the votes of minorities and so on.

-In simple terms, strategy marketing is a plan to achieve a target or a goal – it could be achieving more sales volume in rural areas, it could be getting more women votes in the Assembly election or it could be emerging number one in cosmetics market and so on.
+In simple terms, strategy marketing is a plan to achieve a target or a goal.
+It could achieve more sales volume in rural areas.
+It could be getting more women’s votes in the Assembly election.
+Strategy marketing could also emerge as number one in the cosmetics market, and so on.

-How you execute the plan is called tactic.
-To gain women votes, politicians may distribute sarees for free in an area, to emerge the leader in cosmetics industry, a company may spend heavily on mass media campaigns and sponsoring beauty pageants.
+The tactic is how you can execute the plan.
+Politicians may freely distribute sarees in an area to gain women’s votes.
+Likewise, to emerge as the leader in the cosmetics industry, a company may spend heavily on mass media campaigns and sponsoring beauty pageants.

-When strategy and tactics combine, the net result could be an upward shift in demand for the product, more brand awareness, more sales volumes achieved.
-Or a company may adopt competitive pricing to stay ahead of the others in industry or to achieve maximum sales volume.
+When strategy and tactics combine, the net result could be an upward shift in demand for the product, more brand awareness, and more sales volumes.
+Or a company may adopt competitive pricing to stay ahead of the others in the industry or to achieve maximum sales volume.

 The question arises which should come first, tactics or strategy?
-Obviously, it is strategy or the marketing plan that has to come first, followed the tactics.
+It is a strategy or marketing plan that has to come first, followed by tactics.
 However, it is not to belittle the tactics part of marketing.

-According to Jim Joseph, marketing expert and author, tactics are important in the sense that it connects with the customers and motivates them to buy.
+According to Jim Joseph, marketing expert, and author, tactics are important because they connect with the customers and motivate them to buy.